One way to celebrate a birthday – part III: Androscoggin paths

 Exploring Forest Society properties

 The Forest Society has some excellent resources.
-Check out NH Forest Explorer for a mobile-friendly guide to select reservations.
-Enjoy the 5 Hikes Challenge, a modified version of the older 5 Hikes in 5 Weeks program.
+Check out the Outdoor Spatial app for a mobile-friendly guide to select reservations.
+Enjoy the annual 5 Hikes Challenge.
 Follow the Forest Society’s Facebook page for videos including virtual field trips to various properties.

 A ten-dollar view for a two-dollar hike: that’s how a way-more-experienced hiker once described an easy scenic hike for me.
 Not a literal description, of course.
 The hike was free.
 The view was out of all proportion to the effort I’d put into getting there.

-And so it was on a recent stop in Alton, when I visited the Forest Society’s Morse Preserve as part of the “5 Hikes” program.
-There’s a patch, you see…but I digress.
+And so it was on a recent stop in Alton, when I visited the Forest Society’s Morse Preserve.

 Lake Winnipesaukee and Alton Bay, New Hampshire.
 Photo by Ellen Kolb.